wjakob/nanobind/docs/api_cmake.rst

      Once compiled, a stable ABI extension can be reused across Python minor versions.
 In contrast, ordinary builds are only compatible across patch versions.
-This feature requires Python >= 3.12 and is ignored on older versions.
+In linked builds, this feature requires Python >= 3.12 and is ignored on older versions; :ref:`split mode <split-mode>` builds always target the stable ABI with a Python 3.10 floor.
 Note that use of the stable ABI come at a small performance cost since nanobind can no longer access the internals of various data structures directly.
 If in doubt, benchmark your code to see if the cost is acceptable.